TechCrunch › Josh Constine

 IFEX › Electronic Frontier Foundation

 Last week was a bad one for freedom of expression in Brazil.
-Judge Paulo César de Carvalho, in the state court of Espírito Santo, issued a preliminary injunction ordering the removal of Secret—an anonymous sharing application that lets people share ...
+Judge Paulo César de Carvalho, in the state court of Espírito Santo, issued a preliminary injunction ordering the removal of Secret—an anonymous sharing application that ...
 MORE

 TechCrunch › Jon Evans